CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 The array comparison doesn't work because JavaScript comparison only works as expected on `number`s, `string`s, and `boolean`s.

-You need to be aware of this, and you can go deeper into outside of the lesson, but generally remember that only `number`s, `string`s, and `boolean`s work with equality.
+You need to be aware of this, and you can go deeper into outside of the lesson, but generally remember that only `number`s, `string`s, and `boolean`s work with equality comparisons.

 MDN have some in depth, if not too in depth documentation [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness).